stubbsdiondra/PortfolioProjects/README.md

 # THE HAPPINESS OF AFRICA
 ## What is the general state of happiness in Africa?

 This project analyzes the 2020 World Happiness Report to draw conclusions about the general well being of Africa.
-It uses a data set consisting of over 150 countries and their happiness scores, freedom to make life choices, social support, healthy life expectancy, regional indicator, perceptions of corruption and generosity.
-This analysis was done to answer the following data-driven questions: 'Which African country ranked the happiest in 2020?' and 'Which variable predicts or explains a country's happiness score?'
+It uses several CSV files consisting of survey responses formed from a Google Form survey, data from the 2020 World Happiness Report and data on countries only in Africa from the 2020 World Happiness Report.
+The main data set used includes over 150 countries and their happiness scores, freedom to make life choices, social support, healthy life expectancy, regional indicator, perceptions of corruption and generosity.
+This analysis was done to answer the following data-driven questions: 'Which African country ranked the happiest in 2020?' and 'Which variable predicts or explains Africa's happiness score?'

+This project involves several programs in R and Python. (all created by Diondra Stubbs)

 ## Background